 There were cheaper and friendlier hostels such as the Dutch-owned Hollandia or the French-owned Casa Filipe where you can immediately smell the owner/chef’s latest culinary creation when you walk in.
 But those were quite a way up the hill away from the beach.
 If there is ever a time to splurge while traveling, your last week on the road in 2009 is the time to do so!

-Honestly, the vibe was just bad.
+Honestly, the vibe was just really bad.
+Seriously broken.

 After closer examination, Taganga seems to be a foul parody of paradise.
-One of those places that look picturesque from the top of a cliff — when you are still too far away to see the ashtray they call a beach or the condoms floating in the water.
+One of those places that look picturesque from the top of a cliff when you are still too far away to see the ashtray they call a beach or the condoms floating in the water.

 Rusted bottle caps and gravel are more common on the beach than seashells.
-POW-camp concertina wire and broken glass decorate walls rather than colorful murals.
-There is no reef, so you spend your swimming time looking at interesting rubbish artifacts on the bottom.
-Plastic bags drift around you like ghastly, white jellyfish.
+POW-camp concertina razor wire and broken glass decorate walls rather than colorful murals.
+There is no reef, so you spend your swimming time looking at interesting rubbish artifacts on the bottom, of which there are plenty.

-At night, even on weekends, there isn’t an abundance of nightlife.
+At night, even on weekends, there isn’t an abundance of nightlife in Taganga.
 Strung-out travelers and locals mix uneasily in front of the shops in a sullen murmur, sitting on steps and drinking rum or eating hamburgers and hotdogs.

 If you have been to Taganga in some bygone era, go take another look before sending me my usual dose of flaming hate-mail.
 Blogs are subjective; I write about something the way I experience it.
-Taganga has apparently changed radically in the last year from what my 2005 Lonely Planet calls “a quiet fishing village” into what will probably one day be the drug-raped Gili Trawangan of South America.
+Taganga has apparently changed radically in the last year from what my 2005 Lonely Planet calls “a quiet fishing village” into what will probably one day be the drug-ravaged Gili Trawangan of South America.

-There is rampant construction going on all along the waterfront.
-The extra bricks of the new walkway and other construction waste still lay around in plain sight.
-It doesn’t take forensics to realize that things have changed very recently here.
+There is a lot of construction going on all along the waterfront.
+The extra bricks for the new promenade and other construction waste still lay around in plain sight.
+It doesn’t take a knowledge of forensics to realize that things have changed very recently here.

-The nearly poisonous food will sadly make you watch the clock in dread of lunch and dinner, unless you pay the price in one of the hostels listed above for something more edible.
+The nearly poisonous food will sadly make you watch the clock in dread of lunch and dinner, unless you pay the price in one of the expat-owned hostels listed above for something more edible.

 Now for the controversial part.

 Whether they be shopkeepers, hostel workers, waiters, or expats…I can honestly say that these people would rather stab you in the face than attempt to complete a transaction.

 Maybe the bad attitudes have something to do with the recent construction, or maybe there is a local mafia/cartel shaking things up.
-But with proprietors getting rich by local standards within eyesight of the Caribbean, it really is surprising behavior.
+Who knows what goes on behind the scenes.

 On the flip side, Taganga has a rugged charm that kind of grows on you — like a fungus.
-I enjoyed it because it was one of the first places I have been able to interact with lots of other travelers in Colombia.
+I enjoyed Taganga because it was one of the first places I have been able to interact with lots of other travelers in Colombia.
 The weather was a perfect 90+ degrees Fahrenheit every day, and the sunsets are impressive.

 I spent an extremely lazy eight days here in Taganga, which after all the hurry-up-and-wait lifestyle of exchanging night buses for day buses to move around Ecuador and Peru, feels totally unnatural.
 Taganga was a great place to sit on the beach, get lost inside my own head, and absorb some of the things I saw in eight different countries this year.

-This beach gave me time to get centered, prepare myself for coming home during a busy Christmas season, and to enjoy the end of my third year of vagabonding.
+Despite the negativity, this beach gave me time to get centered, prepare myself for coming home during a busy Christmas season, and to enjoy the end of my third year of vagabonding.

-But I won’t be back anytime soon.
+But I won’t be heading back to Taganga, Colombia, anytime soon.